 The good news is, you do not need to repeat this process again.
 Sort of.
 You never need to install the drivers again on this computer, unless you reinstall the operating system for some reason.
 If you use another computer for the first time, you will need to install those drivers on it.
-Also, every time you get a new flight controller, you must run the ImpulseRC Driver Fixer one time for that board, before you can flash the board.
+Also, you may need to rerun the ImpulseRC Driver Fixer sometimes when you go to flash the board.
+If you try to flash the board and it fails, repeat steps 3 through 5 above.